TeKrop/overfast-api/README.md

 [![License: MIT](https://img.shields.io/github/license/TeKrop/overfast-api)](https://github.com/TeKrop/overfast-api/blob/master/LICENSE)
 ![Mockup OverFast API](https://files.tekrop.fr/overfast_api_logo_full_1000.png)

-> OverFastAPI gives data about Overwatch heroes, maps, and players statistics by scraping Blizzard pages.
-It was built with **FastAPI** and **Beautiful Soup**, and uses **nginx** as reverse proxy and **Redis** for caching.
+> OverFast API gives data about Overwatch heroes, gamemodes, and (soon) players statistics by scraping Blizzard pages.
+Built with **FastAPI** and **Beautiful Soup**, and uses **nginx** as reverse proxy and **Redis** for caching.
 By using a specific cache system, it minimizes calls to Blizzard pages (which can be very slow), and quickly returns accurate data to users.

 ## Table of contents
 * [✨ Demo](#-demo)